cocos-creator/creator-api-docs-2.x/en/modules/cc.md

   - [`isValid`](#isvalid) Checks whether the object is non-nil and not yet destroyed.
   - [`deserialize`](#deserialize) Deserialize json to cc.Asset
   - [`instantiate`](#instantiate) Clones the object `original` and returns the clone, or instantiate a node from the Prefab.
-  - [`find`](#find) Finds a node by hierarchy path, the path is case-sensitive.
-It will traverse the hierarchy by splitting the path using '/' character.
-This function will still returns the node even if it is inactive.
-It is recommended to not use this function every frame instead cache the result at startup.
   - [`color`](#color) The convenience method to create a new Color/Color:method Alpha channel is optional.
 Default value is 255.
   - [`colorEqual`](#colorequal) returns true if both ccColor3B are equal.
 Otherwise it returns false.